woc-hack/tutorial/README.md

 	User YourUsername

 ```
+Please note that access to remaining servers is similarly available. da2 and da3 have ssh port 22 (both are running worldofcode.org web server on the https port 443)

 YourUsername is the login name you provided on the signup form.
 Logging in then becomes as simple as typing `ssh da0` in your terminal.